Section on Tobacco, Alcohol & Drug Use Education

 Fellowship in Addiction Medicine

-Our one-year fellowship trains medical graduates for a career in addiction medicine.
+Our one-year Addiction Medicine Fellowship trains medical graduates for a career in addiction medicine.
 Upon completion, fellows are prepared to take the American Board of Addiction Medicine certification exam.
-Building on NYU School of Medicine’s nationally recognized fellowship in addiction psychiatry, our fellowship in addiction medicine includes extensive medical practice, training in research methods through the Clinical and Translational Science Institute, and the opportunity to conduct research with NYU Langone faculty on trials funded by the National Institutes of Health.
+Building on NYU Grossman School of Medicine’s nationally recognized Addiction Psychiatry Fellowship, our fellowship in addiction medicine includes extensive medical practice, training in research methods through the Clinical and Translational Science Institute, and the opportunity to conduct research with NYU Langone faculty on trials funded by the National Institutes of Health.

 As a fellow, you practice at an addiction medicine clinic in a primary care setting at NYC Health + Hospitals/Bellevue and work in detoxification, dual diagnosis, consultation and liaison psychiatry, emergency care, pain medicine, methadone maintenance, and intensive outpatient treatment programs.